 Gamble in Caesars Palace

 Fantastic Caesars Palace hotel was opened in 1966 and never lost its level of luxury.
-At the entrance, you will spot a 20-foot sculpture of Julius Cesar, welcoming you.
+You will spot a 20-foot sculpture of Julius Cesar at the entrance, welcoming you.
 But for your luck, follow the signs to the Appian Way Shops and find an 18-foot replica of Michelangelo’s Statue of David, and touch his big toe for good luck.
 A lot of people coming to Vegas and staying in Caesars Palace Hotel are asking for room 2452 – featured in the movie “The Hangover.”
 Unfortunately, this room was only inspired by Forum Classic Emperor Suite and built in the studio for movie production purposes.

-Gondola Ride in The Venetian
+Las Vegas Itinerary – Gondola Ride in The Venetian

 Rides at the top of Stratosphere

-Coming to Vegas by car, one of the things you will notice first is the tower of the Stratosphere Hotel (the name is: The STRAT Hotel, Casino and Skypod).
+Coming to Vegas by car, you will first notice the tower of the Stratosphere Hotel (the name is: The STRAT Hotel, Casino and Skypod).
 It is 1149 feet tall and fits 2427 rooms!
 It is not only the tallest building in Las Vegas but also in Nevada.
-You can choose to stay in this hotel not only because of the cheap room price (it is usually less expensive because the hotel is a little bit remote from the main Strip activities) or grand casino but also because of the three rides at the top.
+You can choose to stay in this hotel not only because of the cheap room price (it is usually less expensive because the hotel is a little bit remote from the main Strip activities) or the grand casino but also because of the three rides at the top.
 You will choose between The Big Shot, Insanity, and X-Scream.
 All of them are equally terrifying and exciting at the same time.

-Fountains at Bellagio
+Las Vegas Itinerary – Admire Fountains at Bellagio

-Day 2 of Las Vegas Itinerary
+Day 2 of Las Vegas 3 Days Itinerary

 Welcome to Fabulous Las Vegas Sign